effektif/user-docs/docs/cases.rst

    Hover over the open bar to see a case’s open tasks.

-To the right of these status bars are workflow data columns, which you can customize.
+These status bars appear to the left of the workflow data columns, which you can customize.